-Don’t be daunted if you secure that all-important interview and then discover that it’s of the competency question variety.
-You may be used to more traditional interview techniques but by asking you to a competency question-based one, your potential employer is giving you the chance to showcase your best qualities.
+Don’t be daunted if you secure that all-important interview, only to discover that it’s of the competency question variety.
+You may be used to more traditional interview techniques, but you can turn this to your advantage.
+By asking you competency questions, your potential employer is giving you the chance to showcase your best qualities.
 All you need to do is prepare, prepare, prepare.

 Get to know the job!